VTrans/vtp3-roadmap/brainstorm1.md

 #User Stories

 ##Struggle #1: Getting people to use it
+_How do we know if they've used it?
+How do we track their interaction?_ **Analytics!**

 Tie the "Why" into every answer we give
+Anything that can improve VPINS is a great goal
 ###Pavement

 - My road is in terrible condition.
 When did you last do work here?